pra-navi/tp/docs/team/pra-navi.md

 * **Community**:
     * PRs reviewed by me can be found [here](https://github.com/AY2324S1-CS2103T-T10-2/tp/pulls?q=is%3Apr+reviewed-by%3Apra-navi).
-    * Some parts of the history feature I added was adopted by several other class mates: To be added soon!
     * Reported 8 bugs and suggestions during PE Dry Run. ([Repo](https://github.com/pra-navi/ped/issues))<br><br>